andrewlively/ToTheCloud/README.md

   - Single-role user management
   - File storage
   - Folder creation
-  - File preview (currently only support for iamges; more to come)
+  - File preview (currently only support for images; more to come)

 ## Next Steps
   - Support for multiple roles